Khovanov homology from Floer cohomology: Cup bimodules

 The previous discussion implies that $M=\scrY_n$ and $\Mbar = \Mdbar \backslash D_{\infty} = \Hilb^{[n]}(\bar{A}_{2n-1})$.
 By taking push-offs of the sections $s_0, s_{\infty}$ in $Z\backslash F_{\infty}$ one obtains the linearly equivalent divisor $D_0'$.
+When we consider bimodules over products $\scrY_n \times \scrY_{n-1}$ we compactify each factor as above.
 That Hypotheses \ref{Hyp:Main} and \ref{Hyp:GWvanishes} hold for these choices (in particular vanishing of the Gromov-Witten invariant $GW_1$ in this situation) is proved in \cite[Section 6]{AbSm}, which also gives an explicit choice of bounding cochain $gw_1$.
-When we consider bimodules over products $\scrY_n \times \scrY_{n-1}$ we compactify each factor as above, which brings us into the framework considered previously modulo Remark \ref{Rem:caveat} below.
+For the strengthened version of Hypothesis \ref{Hyp:Main} part (3), cf. Remark \ref{Remark:Duke_correction}, the fact that the holomorphic volume form on the Hilbert scheme has no zeroes or poles on $D_r$ follows from the explicit formula for the volume form given in \cite[p.766]{Beauville}.